 When was the last time your website was updated?
-A Christmas campaign will bring new and old visitors and your site must look fresh and current so that new visitors are engaged and old friends are reading something new.
+A fundraising campaign will bring new and old visitors and your site must look fresh and current so that new visitors are engaged and old friends are reading something new.

 Smooth your donor journey

 Let’s hope your social media campaigning is rewarded with lots of people visiting the donation page on your website.
 How easy is it for them to make a donation?
 Have you tested it?
 What about donating using mobile or tablet?
 These are really important considerations since 24% of all online donations in 2018 were made using a mobile device.

 Make it easy.
 Don't distract visitors from the action of donating.
 Reduce the number of steps involved, the less clicks, the less chance your donor will bounce.
 Make your donation page only about donating and the key information needed to complete the transaction.
 Remove any other calls to action like newsletter sign-up forms or volunteering information and ask for as little personal information as possible with the minimum number of fields to complete.

 Check the speed of your website - slow speeds kill conversions.
 47% of visitors expect websites to load in two seconds or less — and 40% will abandon a page that takes three or more seconds.
 This means that if your site takes more than three seconds to load, you lose almost half of your visitors before they even arrive on your site.

 In November, December and January there’s typically a 19% increase in online donations compared to other quarters of the year so make the most of your end of year fundraising by getting ready and getting it right!